 Physical Healing Properties

-Apart from promoting general wellness, lazulite also offers specific physical healing benefits.
+In addition to promoting general wellness, lazulite also offers specific physical healing benefits.
 It aids in repairing sprains and fractures and facilitates recovery from burns, bruises, and liver problems.
-It’s also said to contribute to digestive health by preventing stomach problems and promoting internal balance.
-Additionally, lazulite’s energy can break the dependence on harmful substances, making it a useful ally in overcoming negative habits associated with addiction.
+It's also said to contribute to digestive health by preventing stomach problems and promoting internal balance.
+Additionally, lazulite's energy can break the dependence on harmful substances, making it a useful ally in overcoming negative habits associated with addiction.

 Emotional Healing Properties